DanielBMarkham/Info-Ops/manuscript/chapter9.md

 So it is expected and necessary that any two groups of people doing analysis on the same problem with the same information create vastly different domain models.
 That's how it's supposed to work.
 It's "right" if they all agree.
 It's perfect if anybody in the group can come to the whiteboard and draw the model again while everybody nods their heads in agreement.
 You've nailed it.

 When I'm using sketches and models for analysis, I'm looking at people in the room, watching their eyes, looking for signs in their body language that they're uncomfortable.
 Many crappy people doing this work take the opportunity to diagram and use it as a way to dominate the discussion.
-This is a complete and total fail, If it continues this person needs to find another job.
+This is a complete and total fail.
+If it continues this person needs to find another job.
 That's not how analysis works.

 This gets us to another rule about analysis: Analysis is completely dependent on the people doing the analysis. **You can't take analysis models created by one group and "plug them into" another group.** The entire point is shared mental models.
 Unless you've mastered mind control, it takes dozens and dozens of dialectics to get that model, not a book report or long email (Of course they might help.
 Anything might help prompt good conversations, right?
 It's not that written stuff is useless.
 It's that it does something different from what we expect it to do.
 Good documentation can provide an excellent foundation for analysis.
 It is not a replacement for the analysis itself.)

 Ambiguity is a necessary part of analysis.
-All of the things we do in analysis are to identify ambiguity and resolve it somehow.
+All of the things we do in analysis are to identify ambiguity and resolve it somehow among ourselves.
 Domain Models are a funny duck.
-They so simple-looking that people think they're trivial.
+They are so simple-looking that people think they're trivial.
 Some of the teams I teach learn domain modeling and then never use them because they don't get it.
 It doesn't feel connected to the work as much as the Behavior Models (Activity Diagrams) do.
+Asking a team member to construct a Domain Model while seeing if the rest of the team agrees with him is actually one of the quickest ways to see how far out of alignment the team is.

 Fortunately you're reading this book, so as we move from theory to application, you're going to see a bunch of different ways domain models can help you plan and understand what the work is.